Skip to main content

 Prerequisite: Bookkeeping Level II with B or better.

 Learn how to manage billing, estimates, collections, inventory management, and payroll using QuickBooks accounting software.
-This course studies the desktop version of QuickBooks.
+This course studies the online version of QuickBooks.

 Students may take QuickBooks Level I and II instead of Computerized Accounting (Sage 50) Level I and II to complete the Bookkeeping for Small Business certificate.
 Students should be competent in computer skills before taking this course.